Click image for more! |

 soy bean cake or fermented tofu (or what we locally call tahure).
 And the same goes

 for other similar diches.
 Diches?
 That's what they say, "diches."
-I'm familiar with ditches, the kind that road repair companies (and Maynilad) are fond of making come rainy season, but diches?
+I'm familiar with ditches, the kind which companies that install pipes and tubes under the streets (like Maynilad) are fond of making come rainy season, but food diches?
 What on earth are they?

-didn't know some people cooked fork for dinner--are best mixed together with soy sauce and vinegar (tapso me sili).
+didn't know some people cooked fork for dinner) are best mixed together with soy sauce and vinegar (tapos me siling labuyo).
+No, not topu and fork.
 I mean, tofu and PORK.
 Not even zombies would eat FORK.

-But that was how my friend, Boy Ingglesero or Boy I, put it--topu and fork and other similar diches.
+But that is how my friend, Boy Ingglesero or Boy I (boy-ay) puts it--topu and fork and other similar diches.
 Well, the hint to

 breaking his hieroglyphical speech may be found in how he spelled

-"packs" as "fax" when he once ordered some boxes of our
+"packs" as "fax" when he once ordered some packs of our

 and pork?
-After sampling a rice soup side-dish of fried-to-a-crisp tofu cubes and boiled pork, all
+After sampling a rice soup side-dish made of fried-to-a-crisp tofu cubes and boiled pork, all

 splashed with a measure of squeezed lemon and soy sauce plus chopped siling haba, you can never misspell tofu and pork again!
 I mean, the mouthwatering

-memory will stick to your mind like how tofu sticks to the pan with less oil.
+memory will stick to your mind like how tofu sticks to the pan when fried with less oil.

 It's tofu and pork or pork and tofu, got